Saunved/animatecss-helper/README.md

 Helper function to add multiple animate.css classes to an element with Javascript.
-Supports animate.css v3.x and v4.x
+**Supports animate.css 3.x and 4.x**

 ## Installation